Posted on December 27, 2016

 The issue of digital security in the trucking industry is a serious one.
 It is possible for cyber hackers to do almost anything to your vehicle, including controlling steering, brakes and lights.
 Right now cyber attackers are mostly pranksters, but in the future hackers may become more serious and could access financial information (such as credit card numbers) that are stored on computers in the trucks.

 Vulnerable systems in a truck include adaptive cruise control, parking assist and pre-crash braking, as well as telematics.
 Truck manufacturers, government and industry groups need to take cyber security threats seriously and develop security systems. to protect truckers and the public.
-To learn more about protecting your transportation business, contact us.transportation news, trucking cyber liability, trucking cyber risk, trucking cyber security
+To learn more about protecting your transportation business, contact us.Tags: transportation news, trucking cyber liability, trucking cyber risk, trucking cyber security